Any human group, from small teams to large civilisations, requires energy and resources for its maintenance and continuous development.

 If declining marginal costs can ruin an empire, they can easily ruin your business.
 The first step to extracting increased marginal returns from marketing is, therefore, to use psychology, neuroscience, research and statistics to look inside your buyer’s mind and create a strategy that reduces complexity.
 When you do this, the likelihood of exceeding your targets and outperforming your competitors increases exponentially.

-Join us on the 30th June where the first ever Aston University and Cognition Agency conference will take a look inside your buyer's mind.
+On the 30th June, we hosted the first ever Aston University and Cognition Agency conference that took a look inside your buyer's mind.

-The event will have inspiring and informative talks by leading psychologists and neuroscientists from Aston University’s School of Psychology, Warwick University’s Business School and Cognition Agency.
-Among the topics covered will be Web3 and HubSpot.
+The event delivered inspiring and informative talks by leading psychologists and neuroscientists from Aston University’s School of Psychology, Warwick University’s Business School and Cognition Agency.
+Among the topics covered included Web3 and HubSpot.